Thawing Meat

 Thawing Methods

-• Water.
-Water transfers heat or cold much faster than air and the meat immersed in ice cold water will thaw out much faster.
-There would be loss of meat juice unless a plastic bag is used.
+• In water.
+Water transfers heat or cold much faster than air, so the meat immersed in water will thaw out much faster.
+There would be a bigger loss of meat juice unless a plastic bag is used.
+On the other hand, unwrapped meat will lose less moisture as the evaporation rate depends on temperature and humidity.
+Since water is 100% humid, the evaporation rate will be zero, and the meat might even gain some moisture.
+Water thawing is a faster method than thawing in the air.

 Re-freezing

-Thawed meat can be re-frozen.
-What must be noted is that spoilage bacteria has already begun working on the meat in the thawing stage.
-Depending on how and where it was kept during thawing, its shelf keeping qualities will be shortened, even if re-frozen again.
+Thawed meat can be refrozen.
+What must be noted is that spoilage bacteria have already begun working on the meat in the thawing stage.
+Depending on how and where it was kept during thawing, its shelf-keeping qualities will be shortened, even if refrozen again.

 Available from Amazon